AyeshaAz06/AyeshaAz06/README.md

 **Documentation Systems** — I build scalable documentation infrastructure, from information architecture to automated publishing.
 Every system is built to support products through multiple releases and updates.

 **Cybersecurity Content** — Over a decade writing for identity management, threat prevention, and compliance products.
-I document security-critical workflows with the precision they demand.
+I document application functionalities, use cases, and security-critical workflows with the precision they demand.

 **API & Developer Docs** — API references, installation guides, and release notes written for the person deploying at 11pm on a Friday.
 Accurate, complete, and actionable on first read.

-**Knowledge Extraction** — A structured methodology for working with distributed SMEs across time zones — translating domain knowledge into user-ready content through targeted interviews and cross-source triangulation.
+**Knowledge Extraction** — A well-defined methodology for working with distributed SMEs across time zones, involving domain sessions, targeted interviews, and spec review, to translate domain knowledge into user-ready content.

-**Cybersecurity Writing** — Long-form, SEO-optimized content on governance, risk, compliance, and identity security with rigorous editorial validation.
+**Cybersecurity Writing** — Long-form, SEO-optimized content on governance, risk, compliance, and identity security.
+AI-assisted research workflows with rigorous editorial validation and originality standards.

-**Team Leadership** — Mentored and managed junior writers across multiple organizations.
-Set quality standards and built repeatable contribution models for documentation teams.
+**Team Leadership** — MMentored and managed junior writers.
+Set quality standards, reviewed training content, and built contribution models for documentation teams.

 ---